 - Lithium elemental Li with atomic mass of 6.94 u

 - Lithium carbonate Li2CO3 or commonly called LCE (99.95% pure lithium carbonate equivalent) and used in lithium nickel ion batteries (with or without cobalt).
-Li is 18.7% by atomic number
+Li is 18.7% by atomic number.
+(Molecular weight of Li2CO3 is 73.9)

 - Lithium hydroxide LiOH – used in Lithium Phosphate batteries (LiFeP04).
 Molar mass of LiFeP04 is 157.7 and Li molar mass is 4.3%